How Much Ocean Floor Off the Southeast Coast Do Natural Reefs Occupy?

 Natural reefs include anything from true coral reefs to patches of rock — in other words, something other than the ubiquitous sand and mud that covers most of the Atlantic Ocean seafloor.

-NOAA’s Avery B. Paxton and a multi-institutional team used several techniques to estimate the extent (spatial coverage) of natural and artificial reefs from offshore waters 33 to 650 feet deep — from Cape Hatteras, North Carolina, to Port St. Lucie, Florida.
+Scientists used multiple techniques to estimate the extent (spatial coverage) of natural and artificial reefs from offshore waters 33 to 650 feet deep from Cape Hatteras, North Carolina, to Port St. Lucie, Florida.
 This comprised more than 64,000 square miles of ocean bottom.

 Determining the coverage of artificial reefs was a little more difficult, because North Carolina was the only state of the four in the study that kept detailed records of reef materials and used sonar imagery of each artificial reef as it sits on the bottom.
 This sonar imagery is critical for estimating the physical footprint of the reef.
 In fact, the team used the detailed North Carolina data to estimate the size of other states’ reef materials, because many of the reef materials were similar.